lizzyzhou-13/lizzy_zhou/_posts/2020-06-02-apple-stock.md

-### Description:
+---
+title: "Stock Price Prediction using Long Short Term Memory Model"
+excerpt_separator: "<!--more-->"
+categories:
+  - Blog
+tags:

+---

 This program uses an Artificial Recurrent Neural network called Long Short Term Memory (LSTM) to predict the closing stock price of a corporation (Aplle Inc.) using the past 60 days stock price.
 Stock data is provided from Yahoo Finance.
 The target future in this prediction analysis is 'Close' price instead of 'Adjusted Close' price.

 #### Get the data